RenderKit/oidn/doc/api.md

 If the pixels and/or rows are stored contiguously (tightly packed without any gaps), you can set `bytePixelStride` and/or `byteRowStride` to 0 to let the library compute the actual strides automatically, as a convenience.

+Some special data used by filters are opaque/untyped (e.g. trained model weights blobs), which can be specified with the `oidnSetSharedFilterData` function:

+    void oidnSetSharedFilterData(OIDNFilter filter, const char* name,
+                                 void* ptr, size_t byteSize);

 Filters may have parameters other than buffers as well, which you can set and get using the following functions: